EmanuelcPereira/emanuelcpereira/README.md

 My name is Emanuel Pereira.
 I was working as infrastructure support analist but I decide to become a developer.
 Now I'm full stack developer in NodeJS, ReactJS and React Native technologies.

-Currently learning in how to build awesome and responsive front-end interfaces using all possibilities of CSS3 and patters as BEM, SASS and styled-components.
+Currently learning in how to master in developing backend APIs using NodeJs and design patterns.

 ### Would you like to find me?